tomatodelavegas/Very-Large-Graph/README.md

 ```
 ./diam -savegiant fpath
 ```
-This one saves the giant component to the specified folder using a BFS.
+This one saves the giant component to the specified file, reordering using array and index swapping.

 ```
 ./diam -savegiantbfs fpath
 ```
-This one saves the giant component to the specified folder using an in-place BFS.
+This one saves the giant component to the specified file, reordering using 2 same BFS.

 ## Center/Radius/Diameter Approximation